pmj/virtio-net-osx/readme.md

 ## Status

+Receiving and transmitting packets works, the adapter is able to negotiate DHCP, send and receive pings, handle TCP connections, etc. The virtual machine appears somewhat sluggish when it's got data flowing through it, so we're probably generating far too many interrupts.

-So far, receiving packets appears to be working.
-The driver will attach itself to any PCI devices with the virtio device and vendor ID and the network subsystem and device class IDs.
+The driver will attach
+itself to any PCI devices with the virtio device and vendor ID and the network subsystem and device class IDs.
 It will then initialise the device, negotiate its supported features and allocate memory for the transmit and receive queues.
 It